Elkie Brooks: Solo career and chart success

-Brooks first solo album, released on A & M Records, was Rich Man's Woman (1975).
-It was released to critical acclaim, but Brooks was criticised because of the album's cover shot of a naked Brooks with a feather boa, which was considered outrageous for the time.
+Brooks' first solo album, released on A & M Records, was Rich Man's Woman (1975).
+It was released to critical acclaim, but the album's cover shot of a naked Brooks with a feather boa was considered outrageous for the time.

 This came before a run of 16 albums in 20 years, starting with Two Days Away (1977), produced by the songwriting duo Jerry Leiber and Mike Stoller, who had previously worked with Elvis Presley; Brooks also wrote tracks with Leiber and Stoller.
 The hits "Pearl's a Singer" (reaching No. 8 in the UK Singles Chart) and "Sunshine After the Rain" (which reached No. 10) came from this album.
 1977 also saw Brooks duet with Cat Stevens on the song "Remember the Days of the Old Schoolyard" which reached No.33 on the Billboard charts and No.44 in UK.
-The albums Shooting Star (1978) and Live and Learn (1979) also saw success, along with the singles "Lilac Wine" and "Don't Cry Out Loud".
+The albums Shooting Star (1978) and Live and Learn (1979) also saw success, along with the singles "Lilac Wine" produced and arranged by Mike Batt and "Don't Cry Out Loud".
 Her polished, powerful cover of Gallagher and Lyle's "The Runaway" saw the Scottish singer-songwriters appear with Brooks on Top of the Pops to provide backing vocals.

 In 1980, Brooks performed at the Knebworth Festival with The Beach Boys, Santana and Mike Oldfield.
 The Pearls album, released in 1981, was the biggest commercial success of her career, charting for 79 weeks and reaching No. 2 in the UK Albums Chart.
 The album was still in the charts a year later, when Pearls ll (1982) reached No. 5, spending 26 weeks on the charts.
 The Gus Dudgeon-produced "Fool If You Think It's Over (1981)", written by Chris Rea, was a major hit single for Brooks.
 Other chart singles followed, with "Our Love", "Nights in White Satin" and "Gasoline Alley", all produced by Dudgeon.
 The 1984 albums Minutes and Screen Gems were both chart hits in the same year.
 In 1986, Brooks sang the title theme song for the BBC television series A Very Peculiar Practice.
 Written by Dave Greenslade, it was never released commercially.